-These places are within walking distance, and feature mostly unique Sarawak food.
-There are a lot of other good food, but these are just some recommendation.
+You can find most of the unique Sarawak food right at the heart of Kuching city.
+Best thing is that they are within walking distance.
+Consider having your walking and eating experience when you arrive to this little city.
+There are a lot of other good food options, but these are just some recommendation.
 Let us know if there are other worth-to-try food on the list.

 What Sarawak food should I be looking for?

-Before deciding where to go for food hunting in Kuching, let me share what delicacies that are available only in Sarawak; some might available else where but believe us, it is easier to find these food in Kuching then other parts of Malaysia.
+Before deciding where to go for food hunting in Kuching, let me share what delicacies that are available only in Sarawak.
+Some might also be available elsewhere in the country, but these food are originated from Sarawak.

 Kolo Mee is egg noodles with usually barbecued pork slices and pork mince, tossed in a sweet and savory shallot, lard and vinegar dressing.
-The Muslim group have its own halal version, where they will replace the The barbecued pork slices and pork mince with chicken or beef slices.
-There is some vegetarian version of Kolo Mee as well.
+It has become almost like a staple food for everyone in Sarawak that the Muslim group have its own halal version, where they will replace the barbecued pork slices and pork mince with chicken or beef slices.
+In order to accommodate vegetarians, you can also try its vegetarian version.

 Kampua Mee is another egg noodles tossed in pork lard or vegetable oil, fried shallots, spring onions and soy sauce and/or chili sauce for additional taste.
 It definitely looks alike to Kolo Mee, but there are few differences regarding the sauce used.